traverson/traverson/readme.markdown

     * `traverson.js`: Non-minified build with UMD.
 Same as above, just larger :-)
     * `traverson.external.min.js`: Minified require/external build.
 Created with browserify's `--require` parameter and intended to be used (required) from other browserified modules, which were created with `--external traverson`.
 This build could be used if you use browserify but do not want to bundle Traverson with your own browserify build but keep it as a separate file.
     * `traverson.external.js`: Non-minified require/external build, same as before, just larger.

+#### AngularJS

+There's an <a href="https://github.com/basti1302/traverson-angular">AngularJS plug-in for Traverson</a> which makes it possible to integrate the Traverson API seamlessly into an AngularJS app.
+If you want to use Traverson in an AngularJS app, this is the way to go.

 Documentation by Example
 ------------------------